OnyxH2O/TECTUM_Check_Project/README.md

 It means we found 1,835,632 TET from 846 wallets where balance does not match sum of transactions.

 Update:
-As said up, Tectum team has kinda "fixed" this issue by modifying T12 blockchain 3.0.
+As said before, Tectum team has kinda "fixed" this issue by modifying T12 blockchain 3.0.\
-So they can modify TET T12 transactions but not TET ERC20 transactions.
+They can modify TET T12 transactions but not TET ERC20 transactions.\
 Therefore we can now found some inconsistent bridge transactions which is recorded in ERC20 but no more in T12.

 Transactions have been modified by modifying / adding / deleting in theses shady wallets.

-How can I prove theses wallets has been modified?
+How can I prove theses wallets transactions have been modified?
+Well thanks to some wallet archive in waybackmachine:
-- Check links below in waybackmachine (ie [0x3850...9333](https://web.archive.org/web/20250311154236/https://explorer.tectum.io/tectum-t12-tet/address/0x3850700e3056169fc9efd8d1e464fdaec3c69333?page=1&limit=100))
+- Check wallet in waybackmachine (ie [0x3850...9333](https://web.archive.org/web/20250311154236/https://explorer.tectum.io/tectum-t12-tet/address/0x3850700e3056169fc9efd8d1e464fdaec3c69333?page=1&limit=100))
-- Compare it to tectum explorer (ie [0x3850...9333](https://explorer.tectum.io/tectum-t12-tet/address/0x3850700e3056169fc9efd8d1e464fdaec3c69333?page=1&limit=100))
+- Compare this wallet with tectum explorer (ie [0x3850...9333](https://explorer.tectum.io/tectum-t12-tet/address/0x3850700e3056169fc9efd8d1e464fdaec3c69333?page=1&limit=100))
 - If the wallet have interacted with bridge, check wallet address in ERC20 (ie [0x3850...9333](https://etherscan.io/token/0x68a47fe1cf42eba4a030a10cd4d6a1031ca3ca0a?a=0x3850700e3056169fc9efd8d1e464fdaec3c69333))

 #### Results:

 Csv file: https://github.com/OnyxH2O/TET_Check_Project/blob/main/result_files/AnalyzeAllTetTx/shady_wallets_filtered.csv

-You can check by yourself by clicking on the blockchain explorer link below.

 |wallet	|	nb_tx	|	tx_balance	|	wallet_balance	|	balance_diff	|	blockchain_link |
 | ------	|	------	|	------	|	------	|	------	|	------ |